 This is the first episode in a series about missing and murdered native women in Canada.
 We head to Kenora, Ontario to tell the story of Delaine Copenace, a 16-year-old aboriginal girl who went missing one year ago and was found in Lake of the Woods a month later.
 We speak with her mother Anita Ross, who is still trying to make sense of her daughter’s death.
-You can read about Drew's journey investigating this episode on our blog.

-Check out some of our advocacy-wear clothing products here.
 Be sure to leave a comment on any of our podcast platforms before March 31st and get a chance to win a tee shirt.

 Host and Producer: Karla Stephens-Tolstoy